LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 42
 ```

-If the expression in the previous case was not quoted, it would actually lead
+If the expression in the previous case was not quoted, it would actually cause
-to the main worker computing the answer, sending it to worker `2`, and
+the main worker to compute the answer, send it to worker `2`, and receive it
-receiving back, which is likely not what we wanted.
+back unchanged, which is likely not what we wanted.

-Finally, it is very easy to work with multiple variables saved at a single
+Finally, this way it is very easy to work with multiple variables saved at a single
 worker -- you just reference them in the expression:
 ```julia
 julia> save_at(2,:x,123)